kineticadb/kinetica-api-cpp/README.md

         -   It is easiest to use the Linux distribution provided cmake package.
         -   Red Hat based distributions install it using:
             -   `yum install cmake`
+        -   Debian based distributions install it using:
+            -   `apt install cmake`
     -   Boost library v1.48 or newer, http://www.boost.org/
         -   The GPUdb API depends on the Boost 'system' and 'thread' libraries.
         -   It is easiest to use the Linux distribution provided Boost package.